How Long Does Exterior Paint Take to Dry Before Rain Hits?

 Duration and Benefits

-- General Timeframe: Premium exterior paints typically take anywhere from 7 to 30 days to fully cure.
-The exact duration depends on the specific paint formula and environmental conditions.
+• General Timeframe: Premium exterior paints typically require 7 to 30 days to fully cure, with variations depending on the paint formula and environmental conditions.

 Best Practices for Ensuring Proper Curing